tangowhisky37/CoderDojo/README.md

 - 071117 : Registrations for Semester 4 are now closed.
 Registration for Semester 1 2018 will open soon.
 - 091017 : Change in hours - Weekly sessions for Term 4 being run on Sunday at 1000 Hrs AEST at Williamstown Community Library.
 - 041017 : Weekly (Sunday morning) sessions being run out of Williamstown (Hobsons Bay) Library.
-Interested volunteers please volunteering section below.
+Interested volunteers please see volunteering section below.
 - 230917 : Learning Management System setup.
 4 Scratch programming courses setup.
 - 190917 : Location confirmed.
 Kicking off first session on the 24th of Sep.
 - 100917 : Looking to build team of mentors, volunteers.
 Working on confirming location for Dojo.
 Bookings open, limited seats.